Darwyn Cooke: Catwoman

 In 2001, Cooke and writer Ed Brubaker revamped the Catwoman character.
 They started with a four-issue serial "Trail of the Catwoman" in Detective Comics #759–762 in which private detective Slam Bradley attempts to investigate the death of Selina Kyle (a.k.a.
 Catwoman).
 According to Cooke, he and Brubaker bonded over the re-introduction of Bradley, who first appeared in 1937's Detective Comics #1 and pre-dated the super-hero era of comics.
 The story led into a new Catwoman title in late 2001 by Brubaker and Cooke, in which the character's costume, supporting cast, and modus operandi were all redesigned and redeveloped.
 Cooke would stay on the series until issue #4.
 In 2002, he would write and draw the Selina's Big Score prequel which detailed what had happened to the character directly before her new series.
 Cooke regarded Selina's Big Score as the "single thing I did that I liked the most."
 While developing DC: The New Frontier, Cooke also drew a short Catwoman back-up story within 2002's Just Imagine Stan Lee with Chris Bachalo creating Catwoman.
 An untold story concept Cooke held onto involved the return and revenge of Catwoman's betrayed ex-lover Stark in a similar manner to the lead character of the film Point Blank.

+Cooke was the first-ever signer for CGC's Signature Series, a witness-based authentication system proposed by Paradise Comics owner Peter Dixon where on-site representatives visually verified signings & sketches as an additional form of certification.
+For Paradise Comics' Toronto event in November 2001, Cooke autographed 80 copies of Catwoman #1 (2001), which he had illustrated.